 Location

-A $35 Zion National Park entry fee is required to reach this area, plus a permit for all those who rappel into the canyon (2023 fees: 1-2 people: $15, 3-7 people: $20, 8-12 people: $25) - according to new regulations introduced in 2000 and subsequently extended, this is necessary for all slot canyon exploration within the park that involves overnight back-country travel and/or rope-assisted climbing.
-Permits may be obtained up to three days in advance, from one of the two park visitor centers, or online.
+A $35 Zion National Park entry fee is required to reach this area, plus a permit for all those who rappel into the canyon (2025 fees: $6 per permit application plus $10 per person) - according to new regulations introduced in 2000 and subsequently modified several times, this is necessary for all slot canyon exploration within the park that involves overnight back-country travel and/or rope-assisted climbing.
+Permits may be obtained up to three months in advance, online, or via the 'daily lottery', also online, two days before the intended visit.